nirobhasanbd/flickr_photo_app/README.md

 # flickr_photo_app
-Implement a photo gallery using Flickr API, with search support and a detail page where the user can take a closer look to the photo.
+Implement a photo gallery using Flickr API, with search support and a detail page where the users can take a closer look to the photo.